BartoszTanski/BlogSB/README.md

 - image compression
 - searching for posts by title(regex) and by tag
 - sorting posts and pagination
+- sending emails with html body and attachments
+- user authentication and registration
+- email verification/reseting password

 #### Frontend application is deployed on azure web services and accesible (_[here](https://bartosztanski.azurewebsites.net "bartosztanski.azurewebsites.net")_)
 #### Backend application is also deployed on azure web services and accesible (_[here](https://blogbartosz.azurewebsites.net/ "blogbartosz.azurewebsites.net")_), endpoints list at the bottom of README